Inserting Pictures in PowerPoint

 Insert an Online Picture

-- Go to the Insert tab and click Online Pictures.
+- Go to the Insert tab.

 - Choose Bing Image Search or OneDrive.

-- Select an image and click Insert.
+- Search, select an image, and click Insert.

 Move, Resize, and Rotate Pictures